laurafont/family-tree-fullstack-app/README.md

 ### Future features
+- Log in form
-- Section for items(pictures, music, etc.)
+- Sections for items(pictures, music, history, etc.)
 - Option for connecting and sharing information with other members

 ### Technologies